Entropy and diffusion characterize mutation accumulation and biological information loss: Results

 Within a population of cells, in an MA or within an aging soma, Figure \ref{fig:advecdiffusion} examines the behavior of mutations within a population of cells over time.
 When interpreting mutational distance as physical distance, this perspective allows the import of physics equations that model evolution over time, with particular consideration of Brownian motion, and random walks of molecules.
 The model considers mutation accumulation as a one-dimensional distance and how a population of molecules will be distributed as a function of time, following a normal distribution.
 The equation for a normally distributed variable $x$ is:

 where $\mu$ is the distribution mean and $\sigma^2$ is the variance.

 An advection-diffusion equation is often used to model the diffusive spread of a quantity, for example a drop of food coloring in a stream, or a rubber duck race down a river, \emph{Entenrennen} in German, considering the one-dimensional distance from a starting point.
 Figure \ref{fig:advecdiffusion}A demonstrates the one-dimensional distribution of rubber duckies floating down a river with some current: the mean distance increases as a function of time, with some spread in the distribution, which follows a normal distribution.
-This solution to the advection-diffusion equation is simply a normal distribution with a time component $t$, diffusion coefficient $D$, current or flow rate $D\lambda$, and drag coefficient $\lambda$ (see Appendix \ref{sec:models}).
+This solution to the advection-diffusion equation is simply a normal distribution with a time component $t$, diffusion coefficient $D$, current or flow rate $D\lambda$, and drag coefficient $\lambda$ (more information in Supplemental Information: Models).

 We note that as an MA experiment proceeds, the spread of the distribution widens as a function of the mean, which is conventionally characterized by a Poisson distribution.
 The widening of the distribution is well appreciated \cite{lee_rate_2012} and because the normal distribution is a good approximation of the Poisson distribution for a large enough Poisson mean, the normal distribution suffices.
 We test the advection-diffusion model upon real MA data arising from both WT and hypermutator \emph{E. coli} \cite{lee_rate_2012, baehr_consideration_2025} in Figure \ref{fig:advecdiffusion}B. Figure \ref{fig:advecdiffusion}B demonstrates that a reasonable goodness of fit is approximated by the solution to the advection-diffusion equation.
 The $D\lambda$ variable contains the fold-difference between the wild-type and hypermutator strains; about 110-fold, and may be considered analogous to the current or flow rate.
 The variable $\lambda$ is a fitting parameter analogous to a drag coefficient, which helps fit the observed variance to the mean distance from a starting point of zero mutations.